The U.S. National Asthma Education and Prevention Program (NAEPP) guidelines for the diagnosis and management of asthma recommend:

 House dust is a reservoir for pollen and dust mites.
 It is important to control household allergens and pollutants in the home.

-Controlling for Dust.
 Spray furniture polish is very effective for reducing both dust and allergens.
-Air cleaners, filters for air conditioners, and vacuum cleaners with High Efficiency Particular Air (HEPA) filters can help remove particles and small allergens found indoors.
+Air purifiers and vacuum cleaners with High Efficiency Particular Air (HEPA) filters can help remove particles and small allergens found indoors.
 Neither vacuuming nor the use of anti-mite carpet shampoo, however, is effective in removing mites in house dust.
 In fact, vacuuming stirs up both mites and cat allergens.
 If possible, avoid carpets and rugs.

 Parents should make sure that their child's school has a copy of the written asthma action plan.
 The plan should contain a list of medications the child takes (including which ones need to be taken during school hours), identified asthma triggers, and emergency contact numbers.
 Parents should also make sure that the school staff is trained in the steps to take in case of an asthma attack.